-Teaching a 5 minute lesson on tithing every week, though important, is not enough to increase the giving in your church.
+Though important, teaching a 5-minute lesson on tithing every week isn’t enough to increase giving in your church.

-In today’s post we’re going to have a quick look at the important of building trust and casting your church’s vision as a way to increase your church offerings and get more money for ministry.
+In today’s post, we’re going to have a quick look at the importance of building trust and casting your church’s vision as a way to increase your church offerings and get more money for ministry.

-One of the best resources I can recommend in this area of increasing your church’s annual financial budget is the Giving Rocket Core Coaching program, designed and created by our friends at The Rocket Company.
+One of the best resources I can recommend in this area of increasing your church’s annual financial budget is Church Fuel’s Giving Course.

-Packed full of how-to coaching, done for you resources, real church examples and online church giving solutions, Rocket Company will help you have more money for ministry.
-Click here to find out more.
+Packed full of insanely practical coaching, done-for-you resources, real church examples and online church-giving solutions, Church Fuel will help you have more money for ministry.

 Trust & Vision

 People don’t give because you ask them to or because bills need paying…

 People give if they trust you as a leader and if they know where you’re taking them; it all comes down to trust and vision.

 Do you want to increase financial giving in your church?